ue bot icon

 • “Art is a harmony parallel to nature.’
 There are, of course, two natures involved: Nature, the world out there, and the world of nature within.”

-• “So, it is the function of art to open the consumable things of the tangible, visible world, so that the radiance – the same radiance that’s within you – shines through them.”
+• “So, it is the function of art to open the consumable things of the tangible, visible world so that the radiance—the same radiance that’s within you – shines through them.”

 • “And the two kinetic movements that block this harmonious rhythm are exactly the two temptations of the Buddha: desire, which draws you to possess the object, and loathing or fear, which turns you away from it.
 When you move to possess or to turn away from an object, you are reacting to the world of delusory appeals and terrors that Maya has projected.”

-• “If you’re concerned with prospering or failing with the object, eating or not eating it, your perspective involves desire and loathing, the temptations of the Buddha, the projecting power of Maya.”
+• “If you’re concerned with prospering or failing with the object, eating or not eating it, your perspective involves desire and loathing, the temptations of the Buddha, and the projecting power of Maya.”

 • “It is your mental attitude that determines whether you experience the projecting or the revealing power.
 The world is there in both modes.
 It is not that the world changes, it’s your consciousness.

 • Esthetic arrest is the result of this change of focus.
-‘The kingdom of the father is spread upon the earth and men do not see it.’
+‘The kingdom of the Father is spread upon the earth, and men do not see it.’
 You see it in esthetic arrest.
 But to develop the inward depth experienced through this change of focus, those who seek to achieve fully the goal of life should set aside a sacred place.”

-• “The bondages from which the Buddha disengaged – desire, fear, and social duty – are temporal matters.
+• “The bondages from which the Buddha disengaged—desire, fear, and social duty—are temporal matters.
 You can engage in them voluntarily, but compulsive engagement is linked to Maya.”

 • “Even in the practical arts, the principle of perfection in work is a basic expectation.”